August 9

 Robert Baden-Powell wrapped up his experimental camp on Brownsea Island, proving that outdoor survival skills could foster leadership in adolescent boys.
 This trial run launched the global Scouting movement, which eventually provided millions of youth with structured wilderness training and a standardized code of civic duty that persists in organizations worldwide today.

-The Battle of Mulhouse began France's first offensive of World War I, an attempt to recapture Alsace, the province lo…
+The Battle of Mulhouse opened France's first offensive of World War I, a politically driven attempt to recapture Alsa…

-The Battle of Mulhouse began France's first offensive of World War I, an attempt to recapture Alsace, the province lost to Germany in 1871.
-The French briefly took the city before being driven back, and the broader Alsace offensive collapsed within weeks — an early signal of the war's brutal reality.
+The Battle of Mulhouse opened France's first offensive of World War I, a politically driven attempt to recapture Alsace, the province lost to Germany in the Franco-Prussian War of 1871.
+French forces briefly captured the city before a German counterattack drove them back with heavy casualties.
+The broader Alsace offensive collapsed within weeks, delivering an early signal that élan alone could not overcome entrenched defenders with machine guns and that the war would not end quickly as both sides had initially assumed.

 The Kakori Train Robbery happened on August 9, 1925.